spider-jeru/passport-oath2-eve-2023/README.md

 #### Create an Application

-Before using `passport-eveonline-sso`, you must register your application with [EVE Online Developers site](https://developers.eveonline.com/)
+Before using `passport-eveonline-oauth2-2023`, you must register your application with [EVE Online Developers site](https://developers.eveonline.com/)

 You will also need to configure an Endpoint redirect URI (`callbackURL`) and scopes your application has access to.